cmput404fa22/404-Project/README.md

 ### For marking
 Some of our authors are willing to showcase their accounts for you to observe and use as you see fit.
 Below are their login information.
-* user: jesse --- pass: jesse
+* user: jess --- pass: jess
 * user: mark --- pass: mark
 * user: michael --- pass: michael
 * user: sim --- pass: sim